 Do I Have to Report It to My Insurance Company?

 Accidents – unintentional and unexpected collisions involving vehicles – happen every day.
 Some of the most common auto accidents in Colorado are “fender benders,” low-speed collisions often happening in parking lots, intersections, stop and go traffic, and sometimes even in your driveway.
-When ever I get into a car accident, I always go to this Mercedes service and repair shop because they have great prices.

 But according to Consumer Reports, when a fender bender involves more than one vehicle (about seven in 10 accidents do), you should contact your insurance company, no matter how minor the damage seems to be.
 Even for just a fender bender, you ask?